MassanaLab/fungi_global_metabarcoding/README.md

-# Basal fungal clades are everywhere: what 18S rRNA gene metabarcoding reveals about cross-system distribution of fungi
+# Basal fungal clades are everywhere: what 18S ribosomal DNA metabarcoding reveals about cross-system distribution of fungi

 This repository contains additional materials for the paper:

-Bondarenko S., Obiol A., Casamayor E.O., Massana R. Basal fungal clades are everywhere: what 18S rRNA gene metabarcoding reveals about cross-system distribution of fungi.
+Bondarenko S., Obiol A., Casamayor E.O., Massana R. Basal fungal clades are everywhere: what 18S ribosomal DNA metabarcoding reveals about cross-system distribution of fungi.
 2025

 ## Contents